mdlemay/m-lemays-org-website/content/authors/admin/_index.md

 #    icon: coursera
 #    summary:
   - title: 'UWEC Alumni Distinguished Achievement Award'
+    # Awarded to 0.4% of graduates as of when it was awarded.
     url: 'https://www.uwec.edu/stories/eight-be-honored-alumni-association-awards'
     date: '2025-05-16'
     awarder: 'University of Wisconsin-Eau Claire Alumni Association'